boardsource/docs/build_guides/rechteck.md

 ![foam](https://images.boardsource.xyz/case_foam.jpg)
 ![ready for install](https://images.boardsource.xyz/install.jpg)

 Once your foam is lined up you can drop your PCB / Plate / Switch assembly into the case.
-To get the clean look for the usb and power switch we made these very tight so it is important you do not force it into place.
+To get the clean look for the usb and power switch we intentionally made these very tight.
+It is very important you do not force it into place.

 * First line up the power switch.